SamyMekk/samymekk.github.io/_posts/2024-11-26-Neural_network_for_XVA.md

 permalink: /posts/2024/11/supervised-learning-algorithms_XVA/
 tags:
   - XVA
-  - neural network
+  - Neural Networks
   - Conditional Expectation Learning
+  - Gaussian Processes
 ---

-We will show how neural networks can help to handle the main issues of the computations of XVAs.
+We will show how supervised learning algorithms can help to handle the main issues of the computations of XVAs.

 This post will be related to the work I did during my internship as a Quantitative Research at Forvis Mazars during the period May-November 2024.